DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

         * **Type I**
             * documenting a "snapshot" of the organization's controls
         * **Type II**
-            * Documenting over a period of time (typicall 12 months) show controls have been managed over time
+            * documenting over a period of time (typicall 12 months) show controls have been managed over time
 * **Security Trust Assurance and Risk (STAR)**
     * https://cloudsecurityalliance.org/star
     * certification program driven by the Cloud Security Alliance (CSA)